Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Continuing Js and started a Tip calculator project.

 Had a confusing session of study , well still need to keep going .

+## Day 33 of #100DaysOfCode

+✅ Learnt about combinators and specificity in css.
+✅ Continuing Js and the project.

+Had an overthinking kinda day and still in a different mood.